 STX Investors Have Opportunity to Lead Seagate Technology Holdings plc Securities Fraud Lawsuit

-LOS ANGELES , July 25, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX).
+BENSALEM, Pa., July 31, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX).

 Class Period: September 15, 2020 – October 25, 2022